caviyacht/SodaDungeon2Mod/readme.md

   - Shows in Boss Rush
   - Shows in the Alt Stats in dungeon
 - EPH has been removed because essence is useless
+- Character HP/MP stats show abbreviated
+- Character HP/MP stats on the right-side have been moved slightly left

 ### Relic UI